 This risk relates to our ability to rigorously evaluate the cost of projects at bid stage, the control and recording of these costs during the delivery stage and our ability to recover these costs under the prescribed payment terms of our contracts.
-This ability has been challenging due to the impact of inflation pressures and supply chain delays due to the conflict in Ukraine, but these have been managed without a material impact on the business.
+This ability has been challenging due to the impact of inflation pressures and supply chain solvency and delays caused by the conflict in Ukraine and other global events in 2023, but these have been managed (e.g. alternative sourcing routes by the supply chain) without a material impact on the business.

 Other financial risks relate to the financial standing of our customers and supply chain in terms of their ability to discharge their contracted obligations to us.
-Management of these financial risks is an integral part of the Company's formalised control processes and business procedures, including preparation of monthly project cost reports and a detailed quarterly review of projects by the Board.
+Management of these financial risks is an integral part of the Company's formalised control processes and business procedures, including preparation of monthly project cost reports and a detailed quarterly review of projects by the BAM Nuttall Board.